kaleb-white/eggbert-analytics/storage/cpp_cache/readme.md

 # A Simple Cache Implementation

 A very simple implementation of an in-memory cache.
-There is an IO implementation for the winsock2 windows header; but no implementation yet exists for linux.
+There is an IO implementation for the winsock2 windows header and for the sys/socket.h linux header, but no implementation exists for whatever abomination mac uses.

 ## Commands